-The Government's ambition is for 90% of pupils to be studying the EBacc subject combination by 2025.
+The Government's ambition is for 75% of pupils studying the EBacc subject combination at GCSE by 2022 and 90% by 2025.
 Currently, 100% of pupils at Eastwood have the opportunity to study the EBacc.

 1.3 Personalised Pathway

 The option subjects are arranged into three blocks.